Laurie Carlos: Early life

-Born on New York City's Lower East Side, Carlos' father, Walter Smith, was a drummer for blues and R&B acts including B.B.
-King, Bo Diddley and Jackie Wilson.
-Her mother was an exotic dancer.
-At the age of 14 Carlos saw Gloria Foster perform in the documentary play In White America by Martin Duberman.
-As a result, Carlos said "for the very first time I realized how much power the stage had politically, and I wanted that."
+Carlos was born on New York City's Lower East Side; her father, Walter Smith, was a drummer for blues and R&B acts including B.B.
+King, Bo Diddley and Jackie Wilson, and her mother was an exotic dancer.
+At the age of 14, Carlos saw Gloria Foster perform in the documentary play In White America by Martin Duberman.
+As a result, Carlos said, "for the very first time I realized how much power the stage had politically, and I wanted that."
 Carlos graduated from the High School of Performing Arts and, at the age of 19, worked as a casting director for Harry Belafonte and others.

 Career

 Carlos initially performed and worked in New York City, and joined the cast of Ntozake Shange's "for colored girls who have considered suicide when the rainbow is enuf" during its conceptual period in 1975 as the work performed at bars on the Lower East Side.
-She followed it on its journey from the New Federal Theater to the Public Theater to the Booth Theater on Broadway, and onward to a television adaptation seen on the PBS series "American Playhouse" in 1982, originating the role of Lady in Blue and appeared in the televised version of the play on PBS.
+She followed it on its journey from the New Federal Theater to the Public Theater to the Booth Theater on Broadway, and onward to a television adaptation seen on the PBS series American Playhouse in 1982, originating the role of Lady in Blue and appeared in the televised version of the play on PBS.
 She also appeared in the original company of Ntozake Shange's play Spell No. 7 and Edgar White's Les Femme Noir (also at the Joseph Papp Public Theater).